rjkviegas/skills-workshops/project_idea_generation_workshop.md

 * After the break you'll see the resulting categories and you'll prioritise the categories in an attempt to eliminate the least favourite ones by spending 2 votes per person on categories you like.

-* A form will be sent around for you to list your top three categories, with a deadline!
+* A form will be sent around for you to list your top two categories, with a deadline

 ### PART 2